DveloperY0115/RTFoundation/README.md

 -------------

 This simple renderer contains fundamental features of modern physically based renderers such as
-- Abstract *vector3* class for holding  & manipulating data of points, colors (RGB), and (obviously) vectors
+- Abstract *Vector3* class for holding  & manipulating data of points, colors (RGB), and (obviously) vectors
-- Freely movable & rotatable *camera* class whose vertical FOV, and DOF can be adjusted by user
+- Freely movable & rotatable *Camera* class whose vertical FOV, and DOF can be adjusted by user
 - Frequently used materials: *Lambertian (Diffuse)*, *Metal*, and *Dielectric*
 - Utility functions that come in handy for various tasks (random number generation, converting units)
 - **A demo code which generates the beautiful image you saw on top of this document**